 The Chapter reports to the Cathedral Council which meets twice per year.
 The Bishop is the Visitor of the Cathedral.
-Chapter consists of the Dean, five Residentiary Canons and two Lay Members.
+Chapter consists of the Dean, five Residentiary Canons and three Lay Members.

 The Dean, who is appointed by the Crown, is the head of the Cathedral Foundation and the chairman of the Chapter, and on its behalf directs the life and mission of the Cathedral as well as being its public face in the wider community of the city, diocese and region.
 As senior diocesan priest he is a member of the Bishop's staff and is ex officio a member of the governing body of Durham University.
 The Dean is The Very Reverend Andrew Tremlett.

 The five canons residentiary are appointed by the Bishop.
 Two, Canon David Kennedy and Canon Rosalind Brown, hold full-time responsibilities at the Cathedral and, because they are funded by the Church Commissioners, are sometimes known as ‘Commissioners Canons’.
 The other three have their major role elsewhere and are expected to make a contribution to the Cathedral of 0.25 of a fulltime post.
 These Canons have sizeable portfolios in the Diocese of Durham or Durham University.
 Two of these roles are historic and identified in the statutes, the third has been occupied by clergy serving the diocese in various capacities.
 These canonries are as follows: Archdeacon of Durham, Canon Ian Jagger; Van Mildert Professor of Divinity, Professor Simon Oliver; and Diocesan Director of Ministerial Development and Parish Support, Canon Sophie Jelley.